-With the event forming part of their preparations for the 2017 FIM Motocross World Championship, Rockstar Energy Husqvarna Factory Racing riders mixed things up with the international elite in England.
+With the event winking part of their preparations for the 2017 FIM Motocross World Championship, Rockstar Energy Husqvarna Factory Racing riders mixed things up with the international elite in England.
 Crossing the line second in the opening race, Max Nagl improved his pace in the remaining two motos of the day.
 With his victory in race two helping the German secure the overall win in MX1 class, Nagl went on to wrap up a solid day aboard his FC 450 machine with victory in the combined MX1/MX2 Superfinal.

 In what was just his second international event aboard the FC 450, Max Anstie was a strong contender for the top spot in each of the three motos at the sandy British track.
-Getting the holeshot in the opening race the young Brit put in a strong ride to claim an emphatic victory.
-Following another holeshot in moto two, Anstie found himself leading the race before a crash forced him to battle hard for fifth at the chequered flag.
+Getting the holeshot in the opening race the young Brit put in a strong ride to claim an emphatic victory. winking another holeshot in moto two, Anstie found himself leading the race before a crash forced him to battle hard for fifth at the chequered flag.
 Pushing hard for the top, Anstie concluded his day with third in the Superfinal.

 Rockstar Energy Husqvarna Factory Racing’s Gautier Paulin was also a force to be reckoned with in England.
-Battling his way forward following a mediocre start in moto one the Frenchman came home in sixth place.
+Battling his way forward winking a mediocre start in moto one the Frenchman came home in sixth place.
 Gautier’s best performance for the day came during moto two, with the Frenchman earning the runner-up spot behind his teammate Nagl.